 Help Ground-Feeding Birds

 “When worms are scarce in early spring, I leave pieces of suet on the ground for the American robins.
-They feed on the suet until the weather warms up,” says Phyllis Schabacker of Fountain City, Wisconsin.
+They feed on the suet until the weather warms up,” says reader Phyllis Schabacker of Fountain City, Wisconsin.
 Robins also love to feed on berry bushes.

 Attract Finches with Thistle Seed